Pylons/pyramid/docs/glossary.rst

     An alternative to graph traversal as a mechanism for locating a :term:`context` for a :term:`view`.
-When you use a :term:`route` in your :mod:`repoze.bfg` application via a ``<route>`` declaration in ZCML, you are using URL dispatch.
+When you use a :term:`route` in your :mod:`repoze.bfg` application via a ``<route>`` :term:`ZCML declaration` in ZCML, you are using URL dispatch.
 See the :ref:`urldispatch_chapter` for more information.
   Context
     An object in the system that is found during :term:`traversal` or